 Eight: Slice the frozen creme eggs in half using a sharp knife.

-Nine: Pour the brownies batter into a 23cm (9 inch) square tin (which has been lined) and top with the halved creme eggs.
+Nine: Pour the brownie batter into a 23cm (9 inch) square tin/pan (which has been lined with baking paper/ parchment paper) and top with the halved creme eggs.

 Ten: Bake in the oven for 30 minutes, leave to cool, then drizzle with the melted white chocolate.
 Leave to set, then slice into bars.